Early departure: Aryna Sabalenka upset at French Open - WHIZ News

 Pavlyuchenkova had lost to Sabalenka in straight sets in the Madrid semifinals last month.
 This time, she made the most of her rival’s erratic display — Sabalenka hit 39 unforced errors — to reach the fourth round for the first time since she made it to the quarterfinals in Paris a decade ago.

-“That was a while ago,” she said.
+“That was a while ago,” the 31st-seeded Pavlyuchenkova said.
 “I’m enjoying much more now every point (in) the tough matches than I used to before.
 I guess that also (is) the reason why I’m still here in the second week.”

 Her next opponent will be Victoria Azarenka, who beat 23rd-seeded Madison Keys 6-2, 6-2 in 70 minutes.
 The two-time Grand Slam champion reached the fourth round for the first time since her semifinal run in 2013.